subtlepseudonym/pihole-exporter/README.md

 I prefer something closer to the [prometheus instrumentation guidelines](https://prometheus.io/docs/practices/instrumentation/).
 Specifically, there are many values exposed by the pihole API that perform daily counts.
 Rather than using a gauge to represent these, I wanted to use a counter.

+The `top_*` metrics are still represented with gauges in this project because converting daily counts into total counts for a list of metrics that, in the worst case, could become extremely large without soaking up tons of memory or losing data is a non-trivial problem.
+If you're using this project and really want total counts for those metrics, querying from the pihole FTL database is a less expensive and far easier solution.